wp-plugins/dofollow-case-by-case/readme.txt

 == Upgrade Notice ==

-= 2.2 =
+= 2.4 =
-Spanish translation update.
+Upload of missing images from administration layout.

 == Contact ==